oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/kernel_args_restrict/README.md

 ![Kernel II Overview](./assets/Kernel%20II%20Overview.png)

 Compare the loop initiation interval (II) between the kernels with or without `[[intel::kernel_args_restrict]]` attribute.
-Notice that the loops in the *IDConservative_Lambda* and *IDConservative_Functor* kernels have large estimated IIs, while the loops in the *IDKernelArgsRestrict_Lambda* and *IDKernelArgsRestrict_Functor* kernels have an estimated II of 1.
+Notice that the loops in the *IDConservative_Lambda* and *IDConservative_Functor* kernels have large scheduled IIs, while the loops in the *IDKernelArgsRestrict_Lambda* and *IDKernelArgsRestrict_Functor* kernels have a scheduled II of 1.
 These IIs are estimates because the latency of global memory accesses varies with runtime conditions.

 For the *IDConservative_Lambda* and *IDConservative_Functor* kernels, the compiler assumed that the kernel arguments could alias with each other.
 Since`out[i]` and `in[i+1]` could be the same memory location, the compiler cannot overlap the iteration of the loop performing `out[i] = in[i]` with the next iteration of the loop performing `out[i+1] = in[i+1]` (and likewise for iterations `in[i+2]`, `in[i+3]`, ...).
 This results in an II equal to the latency of the global memory read of `in[i]` plus the latency of the global memory write to `out[i]`.